angular-ui/ui-grid/DEVELOPER.md

 * New module should be named ui.grid.feature
 * feature folder is added below src/js
 * One js file per feature
+* no global variables
+* design and code the angular way.
+If you don't know what that is, then maybe you shouldn't be contributing to an angular project.
 * feature.js contains an enclosure:

 ```javascript
 (function () {
   'use strict';